uri-library-data-services/iassist-preview/content/blog/editors-notes-interest-group-qualitative-data-sums-and-continues.md

 that after the event also gives you the opportunity of improving your work after feedback.
 We encourage you to login or create an author login to https://www.iassistquarterly.com (our Open Journal System application).
-We permit authors \'deep links\' into the IQ as well as deposition of the paper in your local repository.
+We permit authors 'deep links' into the IQ as well as deposition of the paper in your local repository.
 Chairing a conference session with the purpose of aggregating and integrating papers for a special issue IQ is also much appreciated as the information reaches